spencermountain/am-tap-dot/README.md

-A TAP test-reporter for nodejs, like [tap-dot](https://github.com/scottcorgan/tap-dot), but with more information about failures, and where to find them.
+like [tap-dot](https://github.com/scottcorgan/tap-dot), but with more information about failures, and where to find them.

 based on [am-tap-dot](http://github.com/amokrushin/am-tap-dot) by [amokrushin](https://github.com/amokrushin).
 (Thanks!)